dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 Key business metrics tracked:

-- Website Sessions & Monthly Orders (volume and YoY growth)
 - Conversion Rate (CVR) — sessions to completed purchase
 - Revenue by product and landing page
 - Bounce rate by landing page variant
 - Cart abandonment rate
 - Cross-sell attach rate

-Insights and recommendations are provided on the following key areas:
+Insights and recommendations are provided on the following stakeholder questions:

-- Category 1: Website Sessions & Orders Growth
-- Category 2: Conversion Funnel Analysis
-- Category 3: Product Launch Impact
-- Category 4: Channel Optimization (in progress)
+- **Question 2:** Why does high traffic volume not translate into proportional order volume — where are customers dropping off?
+- **Question 4:** Which marketing channels deliver the highest-quality traffic, and where should we reallocate spend?

 The Python codes used to inspect and clean the data for this analysis can be found here [link].